Chart Color Schemes

 Housing

-Fortitude Valley features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership
+Fortitude Valley features a more urban dwelling mix with significant apartment living, with a predominantly rental market

-The dwelling structure in Fortitude Valley, as per the latest Census, consisted of 2.0% houses and 97.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Brisbane metro had 0.0% houses and 0.0% other dwellings.
-Home ownership in Fortitude Valley stood at 5.2%, with mortgaged dwellings at 12.9% and rented ones at 82.0%.
-The median monthly mortgage repayment was $1,718, aligning with the Brisbane metro average, while the median weekly rent was $400.
-Nationally, Fortitude Valley's mortgage repayments were lower than the Australian average of $1,863, and rents exceeded the national figure of $375.
+In Fortitude Valley, as per the latest Census evaluation, dwelling structures consisted of 2.0% houses and 97.9% other dwellings such as semi-detached units, apartments, and 'other' dwellings.
+Home ownership stood at 5.2%, with 12.9% of dwellings mortgaged and 82.0% rented.
+The median monthly mortgage repayment in the area was $1,718, and the median weekly rent figure was $400.
+Compared nationally, Fortitude Valley's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing